13 Most Popular Things To Do In Barog On Your Next Holidays

 This cave will come up on your way to the temple and in fact the Karol Tibba is well known for this.
 Legend has it that the Pandavas had resorted to refuge in this cave for a few days before the Battle of Kurukshetra.
 Also, the Pandava cave is the longest in Himachal Pradesh connecting Karol to Pinjore.

-8. Colonial Town Of Dagshai
+8. Tour The Colonial Town Of Dagshai

 Visit Dagshai an historic prison in Barog - Things to do in Barog, Himachal Pradesh